United States federal recognition of Native Hawaiians: Overthrow of the Kingdom of Hawaii

 Opposition to the overthrow and annexation included Hui Aloha ʻĀina or the Hawaiian Patriotic League.

-The ancestors of Native Hawaiians may have arrived in the Hawaiian Islands around 350 CE, from other areas of Polynesia.
-By the time Captain Cook arrived, Hawaii had a well established culture with populations estimated to be between 400,000 and 900,000 people.
-In the first one hundred years of contact with western civilization, due to disease and sickness, the Hawaiian population dropped by ninety percent with only 53,900 people in 1876.
+The ancestors of Native Hawaiians, who were Austronesians, reached the Hawaiian Islands around the third century after travelling from other parts of Polynesia.
+By the time Captain Cook arrived in 1778, the islands supported a settled culture with population estimates ranging from about 500,000 to 1,000,000.
+Over the following century of contact with Europeans (known locally as Haoles), widespread disease and illness caused a dramatic population collapse, leaving only 53,900 inhabitants by 1876.
 American missionaries would arrive in 1820 and assume great power and influence.

-While the United States and other nations formally recognized the Kingdom of Hawaii, American influence in Hawaii, with assistance from the United States Navy, took over the islands.
+While the United States and other nations formally recognized the Kingdom of Hawaii as a sovereign state, American influence in Hawaii, with assistance from the United States Navy, eventually took over the islands.
 The Kingdom of Hawaii was overthrown beginning January 17, 1893 with a coup d'état orchestrated by American and European residents within the kingdom's legislature and assisted by the United States military.
 While there was much opposition and many attempts to restore the kingdom, it became a territory of the US in 1898, without any input from Native Hawaiians.
 Hawaii became a US state on March 18, 1959 following a referendum in which at least 93% of voters approved of statehood.

 The US constitution recognizes Native American tribes as domestic, dependent nations with inherent rights of self-determination through the US government as a trust responsibility that was extended to include Inuit, Aleuts and Native Alaskans with the passing of the Alaska Native Claims Settlement Act.
 Though enactment of 183 federal laws over 90 years, the US has entered into an implicit, rather than explicit trust relationship that does not give formal recognition of a sovereign people the right of self-determination.
 Without an explicit law, Native Hawaiians may not be eligible for entitlements, funds and benefits afforded to other US Indigenous peoples.
 Native Hawaiians are recognized by the US government through legislation with a unique status.